SERGO-GMBH/DocuPrinter-NuGet-Client/README.md

-# export-html-nuget
+# docuprinter-nuget

-This library is a client to use the ExportHtml Service that converts a html file to pdf or a png screenshot.
+This library is a client to use the DocuPrinter Service that converts a html file to pdf or a png screenshot.

 ## Installation

 you can install it by adding the following code in your startup.cs:

-    services.AddExportHtmlClient(configure =>
+    services.AddDocuPrinterClient(configure =>
     {
         configure.BaseUrl = "";
         configure.TimeOut = 10000;